 Why the Fed Worries About Inflation

 The PCE inflation rate is the Personal Consumption Expenditures Price Index.
 It measures price changes for household goods and services.
-In March 2018, prices had risen 2.0 percent in the past year, according to the Personal Income and Outlays Report.
+In May 2018, prices rose 2.3 percent in the past year, according to the Personal Income and Outlays Report.

 Core PCE Inflation